We replace tie rod ends when there is play in the ball joint or when the end itself is deformed.

 Fig. Ball Joint Puller

-Prepare the car for the job.
+Prepare the vehicle for the job.

 Apply the parking brake and chock the rear wheels.